ospekki/music-visualizer-client/README.md

 https://github.com/ospekki/music-visualizer-server

-This program uses Bass audio library, which is free for non-commercial use.
+This program uses the BASS audio library, which is free for non-commercial use.

 https://www.un4seen.com/